Quantum scattering with time-decaying harmonic oscillators: Abstract

 \section{Abstract}

-By controlling coefficients and decaying order of time-decaying harmonic potentials, the velocity of a quantum particle is decelerated by the effect of harmonic potentials but the particle is non-trapping.
-In this paper, we consider the quantum system with controlled harmonic potentials.
-By defining the wave operators for this system and suitable range of these, we can prove the existence and completeness of wave operators with respect to the short-range potentials $V(t,x)$ satisfying $|V(t,x)| = o ((1+|x|)^{-1/(1- \lambda)})$ for some $\lambda$, $0< \lambda < 1/2$.
+By controlling the coefficients and decaying order of time-decaying harmonic potentials, the velocity of a quantum particle can be reduced by the effect of the harmonic potentials, without trapping the particle.
+In this study, we have considered a quantum system with controlled harmonic potentials.
+By defining the wave operators with suitable ranges, we characterized the range of wave operators with respect to the short-range potentials, $V(t,x)$, satisfying $|V(t,x)| = o ((1+|x|)^{-1/(1- \lambda)})$ for some $\lambda$, $0 \leq \lambda < 1/2$.

 \begin{flushleft}